Adventurous Culture Tour – 14 Days

 Overnight: Hotel

-A short drive to the oldest part of the Kathmandu valley called Bhaktapur.
+Today we drive to the oldest part of the Kathmandu valley called Bhaktapur.
 This fascinating city reminds you the true culture and living style of medieval period.
-Then another short drive to visit one of the oldest temples in Kathmandu valley called Changunarayan.
-Continuing our drive on winding road for about an hour brings us to Nagarkot.
+Then a short detour to visit one of the oldest temples in Kathmandu valley called Changunarayan.
+Then finally we we will drive to Nagarkot following a winding road for about an hour.
 It is a great place to escape from Kathmandu’s hustle bustle.

 Bhaktapur- Located about 20 km east of Kathmandu in the Kathmandu Valley, Bhaktapur is known as the ‘City of Devotees’, the ‘City of Culture’, the ‘Living Heritage’, and ‘Nepal’s Cultural Gem’.
 It is one of the 3 royal cities in the Kathmandu Valley.
 We visit four different squares in this city: Durbar Square (palace square), Tamaudi Square (public square), Pottery Square and Dattatrey Square.